 - 1) Core Academic & Creative Skills to increase functional competency and confidence.
-Activities that deliver skills for patients in the community, mental health referrals and long-term educationally excluded.
+Activities that deliver skills for patients in the community, mental health referrals, recently arrived refugees and migrants, under-attaining hard-to-reach learners and long-term educationally excluded.
 With patients in the community and long-term referrals we work around the complications of their medical routines as participation is often affected by consultant visits, treatment times, therapeutic work, in addition to the usual barriers such as prior under-attainment and disillusioned mindset.
 Skills include literacy, numeracy, web content and digital arts, video, photography, music.
-Accreditation: Arts Award & BTEC - 2) Workplace & Employment: As students start thinking about work and careers, we tailor projects to increase their understanding of different business models and entry points to the creative industries and other sectors.
+Accreditation: Arts Award & BTEC - 2) Workplace Skills & Employability: As students start thinking about work and careers, we tailor projects to increase their understanding of different business models and entry points to the creative industries and other sectors.
 Workplace skills projects provide enriching experiences for students who struggle to find access to training and workplace through conventional routes.
 Students have opportunities to learn about setting up, branding and promoting a small business using the Protégé Gallery as a working model/case study (even though we had vacated the gallery it continues to serve as a useful case study).
-They learn about successful entrepreneurs and the unique paths they have taken towards business success (also linking with Kew explorers/entrepreneurs project.
+They learn about successful entrepreneurs and the unique paths they have taken towards business success (also linking with Kew explorers/entrepreneurs project).
 Our product design, craft-based 'making' project inspired by the boutique as a small business model focuses on craft-based skills in textile, acrylic and paper-based processes including sewing, collage, 3D digital processes.
 Skills included: Project Management, Admin, Research, Event Planning, Web Development, Digital Design, Excel Budgets/Spreadsheets, Fashion & Product Design, Display, Public & Community Engagement.
 Accreditation: Arts Award - 3) Art School & Protégé.
 This project was previously an annual highlight of our work as a public-facing gallery in which students would co-create our summer show to profile emerging graduate artists in our Annual Degree Work Showcase, juxtaposing graduates work thematically with their own work.
-Following our move from the gallery we have continued to offer this strand of work as a digital workshop strand focussing on art and creative entrepreneurs.
+Following our move from the gallery we have continued to offer this strand of work as a digital workshop strand focussing on art and creative entrepreneurs and will continue this project at our new gallery in Brentford.
 Accreditation: Arts Award